-Join Aaron F. Ross for an in-depth discussion in this video Improving performance with stand-ins, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Improving performance with stand-ins, part of Maya Dynamics: Creating Simulations (2012).

 In this chapter we'll be looking at directing the simulation, controlling it, making it do what you want.…In a simulation, really, you have to set up initial conditions and let it play through…and you can't really finely control the behavior of an individual object very well.…That means it's very important that those initial conditions that you set up be good conditions.…Remember, in the first chapter I've showed you how to use proxy objects to speed up a simulation.…What I've done here is I've deliberately used super heavy objects in order to show you the…problems that you could have, and to show you a quick solution to that or at least for…testing purposes, how you could use a stand- in which will calculate much more quickly.…